 Experienced campaigners recommend that you budget up to 20% of your total crowdfunding funds to fulfillment.
 When you’re planning your campaign, do some research into the size and weight of the packages you’ll be shipping, and then get estimates of shipping costs from different couriers and an idea of international import taxes and duties.

 How to Measure Progress For Your Crowdfunding Goal

 Tracking your progress while campaigning will give you some insight into how to kick things up a notch before your project ends.
 If you happen to be behind on your goals, you’ll be able to make sure adjustments to your fundraising plans and get your campaign back on track.
 Here are some metrics you can use to assess your progress:

 - Conversion rates: This metric allows you to track how many of the visitors to your campaign page take the specific actions you want them to, such as making a donation or sharing the page.

-- Traffic source: This is a useful metric because it helps you understand where your backers and page visitors are coming from.
+- Traffic source: This is a useful metric because it helps you understand your backers and page visitors.
 For example, if you notice you’re getting more traffic from Facebook instead of organic search, you can then consider doing more paid ads on Facebook.

 - Unique visitors: This metric aggregates the activity generated by the same user on your campaign page so that you have a real understanding of how many people are actually visiting your site.
 For example, if a user visits your campaign page, makes a donation, and shares it with friends, this will all be counted as one user.
 The metric is useful for calculating a basic conversion percentage.